Thai Sang Thai pans EEC as 'overly niche'

 The Palang Pracharath Party (PPRP) has promised to fix the lack of coordination within the bureaucracy, which has deprived some communities of basic utilities.

-Leading a campaign walkabout in Ban Sap Hin Kaew in Pak Chong district of Nakhon Ratchasima yesterday, Wirat Warich-alangkarn, the PPRP's candidate in Constituency 4, met residents who complained about a lack of electricity in their communities.
+Leading a campaign walkabout in Ban Sap Hin Kaew in Pak Chong district of Nakhon Ratchasima province on Tuesday, Wirat Warich-alangkarn, the PPRP's candidate in Constituency 4, met residents who complained about a lack of electricity in their communities.

 The candidate said he had learned about the problems affecting residents in the various communities he has covered in the constituency.